vimalsheoran/InBrowser/README.md

 # Welcome To The InBrowser Archive

 This is an archive of browser based graphics and games that are built using the p5.js library.
-This graphics and games are available for anyone to use for or develop upon.
+This graphics and games are available for anyone to use or develop upon.

-### List of graphics/game
+### List of all graphics/games

 * Devnagari Matrix
 > The famous matrix rain with continously streaming Devanagri Numericals.